UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/tests_processed.md

-﻿
-Tests processed by laboratories around the UK.
+﻿Tests processed by laboratories around the UK.
 Tests made available or sent out but not processed are not included.

 #### UK